-BUAC-002 ACCOUNTING II 3 Units
+BUAC-001B FINANCIAL ACCOUNTING II 3 Units (formerly BUAC-002)

-This course emphasizes accounting concepts and principles relating to corporations, departmental and branch systems.
-It also focuses on management uses of accounting data that includes financial statement analysis, cash flow statements, and an introduction to cost accounting.
+This course emphasizes accounting concepts and principles relating to corporations, departmental and branch systems; and management uses of accounting data which includes financial statement analysis, cash flow statements, and an introduction to cost accounting.
 There is emphasis on stock and bond transactions.

-Prerequisite: BUAC-001 CAN: BUS 4: SEO A = BUAC 1 + 2
+Prerequisite: BUAC-001A CAN: BUS 4; SEO A = BUAC 1 + 2